beffyd/gardening-project/README.md

 ## **The home page**

 The home page has a brief history of Stu's Gardening and images above showing the kind of work the company does.
+It also has a form to sign up to the companies mailing list.

 ## **The Prices Page**